glennj/exercism.io/_!mentor_notes/dart.md

 <!-- two-fer -->

-Instead of using an `if` statement, you can provide the default value in the function signature.
+Instead of using an `if` statement (or a conditional operator), you can provide the default value in the function signature.
 See [Optional positional parameters](https://dart.dev/language/functions#optional-positional-parameters) in the manual.
 <!--
 See [Optional positional parameters](https://dart.dev/resources/dart-cheatsheet#optional-positional-parameters) in the Dart cheatsheet.